 Advance Care Planning Clinic

-The KU School of Law’s Medical-Legal Partnership (MLP) is offering free legal services to essential workers in health care settings.
+The KU School of Law’s Medical-Legal Partnership (MLP) offers free legal services to essential workers in health care settings.

 During the pop-up Advance Care Planning Clinic, KU MLP licensed attorneys, law students and pro bono private bar attorneys will help with completing the following legal documents: